|

 1925.
 All six of William Dyer's sons fought in the Great War.
 George Dyer was

-attacks along the Richebourge Front against enemy positions that had not been
+along the Richebourge Front against enemy positions that had not been broken

 first reported as missing, but in November 1915 it was confirmed that he had